 - Are there restrictions on contacting clients you first met through the platform — rebooking conversations, follow-up emails, referral asks?

-- Does the platform share client contact information with you, or does all future communication route through the platform?
+- Does the platform share client contact information with you, or does future communication route through the platform?

 - Is there an exclusivity clause for your region, species, or type of hunt?